drmwnrafi/notesonanything/docs/robotics/sensor_fusion/kf.md

 ## **Covariance Matrix**

-Coariance matrix adalah matriks persegi yang merepresentasikan covariance antar setiap element pada setiap state.
+The covariance matrix is a square matrix representing the covariance between each element of each state.

 $$
 \Sigma = \begin{bmatrix}